Basal Cell Nevus Syndrome (Gorlin Syndrome)

 Characteristic facial appearance

-Calcification of the falx (a variation in the appearance of the skull that is visible on X-rays)
+Calcification of the falx (a variation in the appearance of the skull that can be

-Pits in the palms and soles of the feet
+Pits in the palms of the hands and soles of the feet

 Macrocephaly (enlarged head size)

 Increased risk of medulloblastoma (cancerous or malignant brain tumor) during childhood

 Increased risk of cardiac or ovarian fibromas (noncancer or benign tumors)

 Basal cell nevus syndrome is caused by changes in a tumor suppressor gene called PTCH1.

 It's located on chromosome 9 or the SUFU mutation gene.

 Molecular genetic testing of PTCH1 or SUFU is available on a clinical basis.

 Tumor suppressor genes often control cell growth and cell death.
 Every person is born